 Aleksandra is a Registered Psychotherapist and a member of the College of Registered Psychotherapists of Ontario.
 She completed her clinical training and holds a Master of Education in Counselling Psychology from OISE at University of Toronto (2019).
 She also completed her scientific research training specializing in the neurobiology of mood disorders and holds a Master of Science (2003) and a Doctorate degree in Neuroscience (2007) from McGill University.
 Her psychotherapy training at Women’s College Hospital focused on the treatment of adults with trauma.
 At CITC, Aleksandra is guided by research and uses evidence-based therapies in her clinical practice, drawing largely on cognitive-behavioural, interpersonal, mindfulness and solution-focused approaches.
 She works primarily with adults in individual therapy and her main clinical areas are depression, anxiety, trauma, stress, life transitions and relationship difficulties.
 She speaks English, French and Serbian.
 Aleksandra offers an empathic, compassionate and safe space in which she collaboratively explores feelings, thoughts and behaviours with clients, and helps them learn, grow and feel motivated to work towards their therapy goals.
 She respects the inner resilience and lived experience that each person brings, and strives to cultivate an empowering and positive therapeutic relationship.
 Aleksandra currently practices under the supervision of registered psychologists.
 Aleksandra provides psychotherapy services to CITC clients as an independent contractor to CITC.

-Diana is a therapist who is currently completing her doctoral degree in Clinical Psychology from the University of British Columbia (Okanagan), where she also earned her Master’s degree.
+Dr. Lisi is a Clinical Psychologist in supervised practice.
+She received her PhD in Clinical Psychology from the University of British Columbia (Okanagan), and completed her pre-doctoral residency at the University of Manitoba's department of Clinical Health Psychology.
 Her research, which has been SSHRC-funded throughout her graduate career, focuses on distress regulation, social relationships, as well as the use of digitally-mediated methods of communication.
 She completed her pre-doctoral residency in August 2020 at the University of Manitoba’s department of Clinical Health Psychology.
 Throughout her graduate training and residency, she has worked with adults and older adults who were experiencing anxiety, depression, trauma-related stressors, and health-related issues.
 She has numerous experiences co-facilitating group therapy across a variety of concerns.
 She primarily uses Cognitive Behaviour Therapy with her clients, but also incorporates elements of other evidence-based frameworks, as is appropriate.
 She also has extensive training in providing comprehensive cognitive assessments.
-Diana fosters a warm, open, and nonjudgmental space for clients to share their experiences and work towards their goals.
+Dr. Lisi fosters a warm, open, and nonjudgmental space for clients to share their experiences and work towards their goals.
 She currently practices under the supervision of registered psychologists.
-Diana provides Psychological services to CITC clients as an independent contractor to CITC.
+In addition to her role at CITC, she is completing a post-doctoral fellowship at Sunnybrook Health Sciences Centre.
+Dr. Lisi provides Psychological services to CITC clients as an independent contractor to CITC.

 Dr. Glendon Rayworth completed his Doctor of Psychology degree at New York University, graduating in 2000.
 Following that, he returned to Canada, providing a wide range of clinical services to clients of all ages in New Brunswick and Nova Scotia.
 This included employment at two adult mental health clinics and a child/adolescent mental health clinic.
 Since moving to Toronto, Dr. Rayworth has divided his services between the Toronto District School Board, various clinical settings, and various volunteer organizations.
 The latter have included the Dorothy Ley Hospice and L'Arche.
 His most recent clinical assignment involved a supervisory position at the Centre for Addiction and Mental Health (CAMH), where he served teenagers and young adults presenting with mental health problems and concurrent addictions.
 Dr. Rayworth treats anxiety disorders, mood disorders (depression/bipolar), personality disorders, autism disorders, and thought disorders- among others.
 He is trained in cognitive-behaviour therapy (CBT), psychodynamic psychotherapy, and dialectical behaviour therapy (DBT).
 Dr. Rayworth has a specific interest in integrating psychology and spirituality, with focus around helping clients work through the ‘moral emotions’ of guilt, envy, resentment, and suspicion, drawing on principles of self-compassion, elevation, forgiveness, and trust.